ArchiveTeam/grab-site/README.md

 #### Run gs-server on Docker

-Run a container named "grab-server" to host the dashboard and for grab-site instances to connect to:
+Run a container named "gs-server" to host the dashboard and for grab-site instances to connect to:

 ```
-docker run --name=grab-server -d -p 29000:29000 --restart=unless-stopped grab-site:latest
+docker run --name=gs-server -d -p 29000:29000 --restart=unless-stopped grab-site:latest
 ```

-The server will be running with the port forwarded (the -p parameter) from the container port 29000 -> host port 29000.
-You can access it via http://localhost:29000
+The server will be running with the port forwarded (the -p parameter) from the host port 29000 -> container port 29000.
+You can access it via [http://localhost:29000](http://localhost:29000)

 ##### View logs

 To tail the gs-server instance:

 ```
-docker logs -f grab-server
+docker logs -f gs-server
 ```

 ##### Attach to process